Decentralized-ID/decentralized-id.github.io/_posts/2020-12-03-karyl-fowler-interview.md

 title: Karyl Fowler, Transmute, and the DHS Silicon Valley Innovation Program
 description: Inspired by a conversation with Karyl Fowler.
 History and background of Transmute and their work with DHS SVIP.
 excerpt: >
     For all the sexy tech stuff happening, it's the business challenges that are causing hesitation to adoption.
-This is one area my team has an advantage, Orie and I have no overlapping skill sets, which has allowed us to divide & conquer the business and technology components, at the same time.
+This is one area where my team has an advantage, Orie and I have no overlapping skill sets, which has allowed us to divide & conquer the business and technology components, at the same time.
 tags: ["Transmute","DHS","Transcript"]
 categories: ["Companies"]
 published: false
 ---

 > For all the sexy tech stuff happening, it's the business challenges that are causing hesitation to adoption.
-This is one area my team has an advantage, Orie and I have no overlapping skill sets, which has allowed us to divide & conquer the business and technology components, at the same time. - Karyl Fowler
+This is one area where my team has an advantage, Orie and I have no overlapping skill sets, which has allowed us to divide & conquer the business and technology components, at the same time. - Karyl Fowler

 **A few months ago, I was contacted about an _upcoming company announcement_ from Transmute Industries.**